 - On December 16, 2019, the Brazilian Federal Revenue Service issued a tax assessment notice against one of our subsidiaries (Patria Investimentos Ltda.), to demand the collection of Social Integration Program, or "PIS," and Social Security Financing Contribution, or "COFINS," allegedly due on exported financial advice and consultancy services to Patria Finance Limited in 2015 and 2016.
 An aggravated penalty of 150% was applied in connection with a supposed fraud and sham allegation and certain executive directors were also deemed jointly liable in connection with such allegations.
 The administrative court has not yet issued a final decision in regard to this administrative proceeding.
-As of December 31, 2022, the estimated value involved in this proceeding was US\$5.5 million (R\$29.1 million).
+As of December 31, 2023, the estimated value involved in this proceeding was US\$6.6 million (R\$31.9 million).
 Based on the advice of our external counsel, we believe that the risk of loss in this proceeding is possible, and no provision had to be recorded. - On December 16, 2019, the Brazilian Federal Revenue Service also issued a tax claim against one of our subsidiaries (Patria Investimentos Ltda.), to demand the collection of social security contributions on profit sharing program payments and signing bonus in 2015 and 2016.
 We filed our defense and a decision by the administrative court is currently pending.
-As of December 31, 2022, the estimated amount involved in this proceeding was US\$2.1 million (R\$11.2 million).
+As of December 31, 2023, the estimated amount involved in this proceeding was US\$2.5 million (R\$12.2 million).
 Based on the advice of our external counsel, we believe that the risk of loss in this proceeding is possible, and no provision had to be recorded. - In 2017 and 2018, the Municipality of São Paulo filed six administrative proceedings against one of our subsidiaries (Patria Investimentos Ltda.), questioning the exemption of municipal tax over services, or "ISS."
 In 2019, the Municipality of São Paulo obtained favorable administrative decisions.
 In light of the outcome of the administrative proceedings, our subsidiaries filed legal proceedings to revert the administrative decisions and such legal proceedings are currently ongoing.
-As of December 31, 2022, our external legal counsel assessed the risk of loss relating to these lawsuits as possible and evaluated the potential loss in an aggregated amount of US\$5.4 million (R\$28.4 million).
-We do not believe that these judicial proceedings are material considering that none of them, individually, involve amounts above R\$15 million.

-• In 2022, the Municipality of São Paulo filed one administrative proceeding against one of our subsidiaries (Patria Investimentos Ltda.), questioning the exemption of municipal tax over services, or "ISS".
-The administrative court has not yet issued a final decision in regard to this administrative proceeding.
-As of December 31, 2022, the estimated amount involved in this proceeding was US\$3.6 million (R\$18.9 million).
+As of December 31, 2023, our external legal counsel assessed the risk of loss relating to these lawsuits as possible and evaluated the potential loss in an aggregated amount of US\$6.6 million (R\$31.9 million).
+We do not believe that these judicial proceedings are material considering that none of them, individually, involve amounts above R\$15 million. - In 2022, the Municipality of São Paulo filed one administrative proceeding against one of our subsidiaries (Patria Investimentos Ltda.), questioning the exemption of municipal tax over services, or "ISS".
+In 2023, the Municipality of São Paulo obtained favorable administrative decisions.
+In light of the outcome of such administrative proceedings, our subsidiaries filed legal proceedings to revert the administrative decisions and such legal proceedings are currently ongoing.
+As of December 31, 2023, the estimated amount involved in this proceeding was US\$4.4 million (R\$21.3 million).
 Based on the advice of our external counsel, we believe that the risk of loss in this proceeding is possible, and no provision had to be recorded.